dipak8959/Investor-Resources/docs/data.md

-# Data: Where you can find and digest financial data easily and mostly free
+# Data: Where you can find and digest financial data easily, mostly free.

 ## https://roic.ai/